Wednesday, September 24, 2025

 “And they have turned to Me the back, and not the face; though I taught them, rising up early and teaching them, yet they have not listened to receive instruction.
 But they set their abominations in the house, which is called by My Name, to defile it.
 And they built the high places of Baal which are in the Valley of the Son of Hinnom, to cause their sons and their daughters to pass through the fire to Molech, which I did not command them, nor did it come into My mind that they should do this abomination, to cause Judah to sin.”
 Jeremiah 32:33-35

-God rose up early and attempted to teach them either by His Spirit or by His servants the prophets.
+God rose up early and attempted to speak to them by His prophets.
 But they would not listen.
 They desecrated God’s holy house.
-In an attempt to appease Baal, they offered to Baal human sacrifices.
-They had become like monsters.
+They offered to Baal human sacrifices to appease him.
+They became like monsters.

 There’s a similar scenario described in Revelation 16:9: “Men were scorched with great heat, and they blasphemed the Name of God who has power over these plagues; and they did not repent and give Him glory.”
-If only they had listened to God and humbled themselves before Him.
-They made such a costly mistake and such an avoidable mistake!
+They should have humbled themselves and listened to God.

 “Now therefore, thus says the Lord, the God of Israel, concerning this city of which you say, it shall be delivered into the hand of the king of Babylon by the sword, by the famine, and by the pestilence: behold, I will gather them out of all countries where I have driven them in My anger, in My fury, and in great wrath; I will bring them back to this place, and I will cause them to dwell safely.”
 Jeremiah 32:36-37